Kobe-deve/SC2/README.md

 Graphic Modes:
-	With Stone Crawler Rebuild there are two graphical modes: ASCII and sprite

-	To toggle a specific mode with a build, the state variable graphicsMode is set to a specific value with these being the specific modes
-	0 - ascii
+	To toggle a specific mode with a build, the state variable graphicsMode is set to a specific value with these being the specific modes (set in main.c) 0 - ascii
 	1 - sprites

 Game Systems:

 	Each state of the general game application (such as being in a battle, dungeon, title screen) involves having a specific display and logic function.
 Generally the only specification for each system is that it should have the below set up for display functions so as to fit with the constraints of the Ascii/sprite mode.

+	Code Example:

 	void display(void)
 	{